How do doctors or therapists track what is happening with a patient or client from one visit to the next?

 - There also is no assessment area for how the plan is working.

-Cynthia Moreno, executive director of the Association for Addiction Professionals (NAADAC), has highlighted the importance of quality SOAP notes for more than forty years.
+Cynthia Moreno Tuohy, executive director of the Association for Addiction Professionals, has highlighted the importance of quality SOAP notes for more than 40 years.

-At a 2016 NCRG Conference on Gambling and Addiction, she covered this, and the elements of good documentation.
+At the 2016 NCRG Conference on Gambling and Addiction, she covered SOAP notes and the elements of good documentation.

 - Use of direct quotes from the patient or client